-Pursuant to the terms of the indenture governing the debentures, since the closing stock price did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of 30 consecutive trading days ended on February 20, 2009, the market price conversion trigger was not satisfied and holders of the debentures are not able to exercise their right to convert the bonds as of the first trading day of the second quarter of fiscal 2009.
+Pursuant to the terms of the indenture governing the debentures, since the closing stock price did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of the 30 consecutive trading days ended on May 15, 2009, the market price conversion trigger was not satisfied and holders of the debentures are not able to exercise their right to convert the bonds as of the first trading day of the third quarter of fiscal 2009.
 This test is repeated each fiscal quarter.
 To date, no conversions have occurred.
-However, during fiscal 2008, we repurchased \$10.2 million of our convertible bonds, on the open market, at a discount.
+During the second quarter of fiscal 2009 and the fourth quarter of fiscal 2008, we repurchased \$7.0 million and \$10.2 million of our convertible bonds, respectively, on the open market, at a discount.
 We believe that in the event the contingent conversion trigger price is met, it is unlikely that a significant percentage of bondholders will exercise their right to convert because the debentures have traded at a premium over their conversion value.
-Since the holders of the debentures are not able to exercise their right to convert the bonds as of February 20, 2009, we have classified the \$79.8 million convertible debt as long-term debt as of February 20, 2009, in the accompanying condensed consolidated balance sheet.
-Our revolving line of credit to borrow up to \$90.0 million expires on April 30, 2010 and it is our intention to renew or replace the line of credit, as desirable and available, which would allow us to continue to classify our convertible debentures as long-term debt, rather than short-term in future periods.
-In addition, the line of credit gives us additional flexibility to meet any unforeseen financial requirements.
+Since the holders of the debentures are not able to exercise their right to convert the bonds as of May 15, 2009, we have classified the \$72.8 million convertible debt as long-term debt as of May 15, 2009, in the accompanying condensed consolidated balance sheet.
+Our revolving line of credit to borrow up to \$90.0 million expires on April 30, 2010 and it is our intention to renew or replace the revolving line of credit, as desirable and available, which would allow us to continue to classify our convertible debentures as long-term debt, rather than short-term in future periods.
+In addition, the revolving line of credit gives us additional flexibility to meet any unforeseen financial requirements.